 Los Angeles, CA 90071

-If you opt out, you will retain a right to separately sue The Regents at your own cost.
-You will not be bound by any judgment, rulings, or orders, whether negative or positive, in this case.
-You will not receive settlement benefits.
-Before opting out of the class action, consult with a lawyer to determine whether your claim is barred by the statute of limitations.
+If you submitted a timely opt out, you retained your right to separately sue The Regents at your own cost.
+You would not be bound by any judgment, rulings, or orders, whether negative or positive, in this case.
+You would also not receive settlement benefits.

 The Stipulation of Settlement contains the complete terms.
 You can review a copy of the Stipulation of Settlement here.
 The Stipulation and the complete records of this case are on file and may be reviewed in the Court Clerk’s Office, Superior Court of the State of California, County of Los Angeles at 111 North Hill Street, Los Angeles, CA 90012.
 Case records are also available on the Court’s website.